port-labs/port-docs/docs/exporters/bitbucket-exporter/exporting-pull-requests.md

 :::info

+- See how to apply `port-app-config.yml` either on the repository level or globally [here](./configuration.md).
 - We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to map and transform Bitbucket objects to Port Entities.
 - Click [Here](https://support.atlassian.com/bitbucket-cloud/docs/event-payloads/#Pull-request) for the Bitbucket pull request object structure.